Occupational Health & Safety

 • Understanding and following health and safety requirements outlined in the Saskatchewan OH&S Legislation and employer policies and best practices.

-• Proper and consistent use of safety equipment, machine guards, safety devices and personal protective equipment.
+• Proper and consistent use of safety equipment, safety devices and personal protective equipment.

 • Cooperation and respect of the occupational health and safety committee and its findings or recommended changes.